 AfterObjectInitializer

 InitializerKind.AfterObjectInitializer runs after the constructor and any object initializer or with expression have completed.
 Metalama makes the target type implement IInitializable and rewrites call sites to invoke Initialize automatically once construction and object initialization are done.
-This is the only reliable way to validate or compute derived state after all fields and properties have been set in the object initializer.
+Use this kind to validate or compute derived state after all fields and properties have been set in the object initializer.

 BeforeInstanceConstructor on records